BTU PROVIDES UPDATE ON TNT TARGET

 Overburden cover in the immediate area of the new discovery is nearly 100%, however recent field prospecting discovered several angular boulders with disseminated pyrite and chalcopyrite in the vicinity of drill holes BTU-19-12,13.
 The angular boulders are interpreted to be close to their bedrock source.

 Dixie Halo Property Expanded

 The Company has been building its overall property position aggressively since it first acquired land in the area in August of 2018.
 The Company announces that it recently expanded its Dixie Halo Property position by 238 claims covering 4,853 hectares.
 The new claims are royalty free and not subject to any agreement.
 The property now covers a total of 19,622 hectares.
 Figure 2 shows the updated property boundary.

-The technical contents of this release were approved by Mr. Doug Hunter, P. Geo., a qualified person as defined by National Instrument 43-101.
+The technical contents of this release were approved by Mr. Bruce Durham, P. Geo., a qualified person as defined by National Instrument 43-101.

 ON BEHALF OF THE BOARD

 Paul Wood, CEO, Director